Ankur0066/Personal-Portfolio/README.md

 ## Recent Project Stats

-In the last week, there have been 58 commits.
+In the last week, there have been 83 commits.

 ### Inspirational Quote

-"Do or do not.
-There is no try."

-Updating README.md
-Updating README.md
+"The best way to predict the future is to invent it."